learnk8s/learnk8s.io/_blog/scaling-machine-learning-with-kubeflow-tensorflow/index.md

   - isScrolledIntoView.js
 ---

-Gathering facts and data to understand better the world we live has become the new norm.
+Gathering facts and data to understand better the world we live in has become the new norm.

 From self-driving cars to smart personal assistants, data and data science is everywhere.

 Even the phones that we carry in our pockets now feature dedicated units for machine learning.

-In fact, there has never been more need for more performant and efficient system to ingest and extract meanings out of large volumes of numbers.
+In fact, there has never been more need for a more performant and efficient system to ingest and extract meanings out of large volumes of numbers.

 The challenges for data scientists and engineers is how to design pipelines and processes that can operate at scale and in real-time.